-A Surprising and Immersive Audio Portrait of Abu Dhabi
+A Surprising and Immersive Audio Portrait of Abu Dhabi.Past Event

-Be immersed in waves of harmony, poetry, and gesture: The Gauntlet: Faraway Together, an intimate sonic experience.
+- Waves of harmony, poetry, and gesture: a one-of-a-kind sonic experience.

 The Gauntlet: Faraway Together was originally planned as an in-person event during Spring 2020.
 However, due to COVID-19, it was developed online and adapted for a virtual and remote audience.
 Through Zoom, Coco Karol interviewed 20 diverse members of the Abu Dhabi community, using a self-developed, specialized process of “movement interviews.’‘ Drawing from these interview texts, composer Sxip Shirey wrote an original choral score with a libretto drawn from the voices of our community.
 The NYUAD Choral Ensemble, under the direction of Clare Lesser, recorded their parts individually, which were transformed into an immersive, spatially designed sound installation for audience members to experience through headphones.

 The premiere will be followed by a live online Q&A with Sxip Shirey, Coco Karol, and members of the creative and technical teams who brought the work to life.